 We are committed to the Paris Agreement of 2015, which aims to limit global warming to less than two degrees Celsius.
 In our “Technology roadmap toward emissions-free flight,” we present a possible path to long-term emissions-free aviation.

 In addition, the use of sustainable aviation fuels (SAFs) can significantly reduce CO2 emissions both from the aircraft fleet already in service and from new engines.
 MTU advocates the introduction of SAFs.

-MTU’s manufacturing and repair techniques are high-tech processes that result in perfect product quality.
-Both in production and maintenance, sustainability is a top priority for MTU.
-Take additive manufacturing, for example: Experts in Munich are working to mature this new technology for use in the production of complex engine components.
-The advantage for the environment: Additive processes help substantially reduce the amount of raw material needed.
-MTU’s environmental protection effort also extends into the maintenance area: True to its motto “Repair beats replacement”, MTU Maintenance is continuously developing advanced repair techniques which allow it to achieve levels of repair that are unique worldwide.
+MTU’s manufacturing and repair techniques are high-tech processes.
+Both in its production and maintenance activities, sustainability is a top priority for MTU.
+For example, experts in Munich are working to mature additive manufacturing processes for use in the production of complex engine components.
+The advantage for the environment: additive processes help substantially reduce the amount of raw material needed.
+“Repair beats replacement”—with this innovative repair solutions it is developing in-house, MTU Maintenance is aiming for levels of restoration that are unrivaled worldwide.
 This approach is beneficial to the environment as it saves on materials and conserves resources.

 As a responsible engine manufacturer, we strive to ensure, insofar as possible, that the value chains for our products are sustainable.
 We meet the challenges of global, complex supply chains with a responsible sourcing approach.